1st Spahi Regiment: Post-war: 1945-62

-Modern
+The 1960s and Afterwards

 The 1st Spahi Regiment continued in the French Army after the end of the Algerian War in 1962, although most of the other units of the former Armee d'Afrique were disbanded.
-Reportedly one of General Charles de Gaulle's ministers urged that the 1st RSM be retained in service because of its distinguished role in the Free French Forces during World War II.
-De Gaulle responded:
+Reportedly during a cabinet meeting, one of General Charles de Gaulle's ministers urged that the 1st RSM be retained in service because of its distinguished role in the Free French Forces during World War II.
+De Gaulle responded favourably, commenting: